arivvid27/Awesome-Sign-Library/readme.md

 - M and N signs are very similar
 - E and A both involve a closed fist with slight differences
 - R and U can look similar from certain angles
+- Angles matter for detection
+- The model is rushed, and requires far more training than two days

 Practice holding signs clearly and adjust your hand position if a sign is consistently misinterpreted.